ubc-library-rc/intro-AGOL/content/symbology.md

 Click **Done**.

-*9*{: .circle .circle-blue} Add the same filter we did to the original layer to make the symbology more meaningful, where the expression is Deaths greater than 10,000.
+*10*{: .circle .circle-blue} Add the same filter we did to the original layer to make the symbology more meaningful, where the expression is Deaths greater than 10,000.

-The [proportional](http://wiki.gis.com/wiki/index.php/Proportional_symbol_map) symbology is a good way to be able to immediately visually locate the areas with the greatest numbers of COVID-19-related deaths.
+[Proportional](http://wiki.gis.com/wiki/index.php/Proportional_symbol_map) symbology is a good way to be able to immediately visually locate the areas with the greatest numbers of COVID-19-related deaths.

 Be aware that it is easy to misrepresent data based on the symbology you choose to use.
 It is worth doing some research to help you decide what symbology choice makes the most sense.

 [ArcGIS Online Change Style Quick Reference](https://doc.arcgis.com/en/arcgis-online/create-maps/change-style.htm)

-*10*{: .circle .circle-blue} Save your map.
+*11*{: .circle .circle-blue} Save your map.

 Your map should end up looking something like this.